Daenecompass/messenger-server/README.md

 * Now if you visit https://m.me/ + *your Facebook page ID*, you should be able to chat with your bot.

 * Note that while your Facebook App is 'In Development', only you, and other Facebook users that you have added as testers (in Roles > Roles on your Facebook app page at [developers.facebook.com](https://developers.facebook.com/) will be able to interact with your bot.

+---

+# Rentbot syntax (to be completed)

+This app processes responses from Dialogflow like this:

+* Responses from Dialogflow are split on newlines, and each 'line' is sent to Facebook Messenger with a delay corresponding to the length of each message (to give people time to read).

+* Messages that are too long for Messenger are broken in half, with the first part sent to Messenger along with a 'Tell me more' button with a payload containing the second part.

+* The app handles this special syntax:

+  * **Follow-up messages**:
+    * Syntax: `[FU: Words to show the user: Words to send to Dialogflow]`

+  * **Quick replies**:
+    * Syntax: `[QU: Message text; Option 1 words to show user: Words to send to Dialogflow; Option 2 words to show user: Words to send to Dialogflow; etc]`